Harsh200814/-Resume-Portfolio-Career-Hub--Project-SNW-/README.md

 # HARSH SHARMA Portfolio

 A personal portfolio website showcasing my skills, projects, and experience as a Frontend Developer.
-Built with **HTML, CSS, and JavaScript**, with a modern, responsive design and interactive elements.
+Built with **HTML and **CSS, with a modern, responsive design and interactive elements.

 ---